sourcehut-mirrors/thdawn/README.md

 # thdawn

-A Touhou-like STG made for the Autumn Lisp Game Jam 2023.
+A Touhou-like STG originally started during the Autumn Lisp Game Jam 2023 but is only being worked on peacemeal.

 See roadmap.md for design and todos.

+## License
+Copyright (C) 2025 Vincent Lee

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY;
+without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Dev/Build Dependencies
 * Chez Scheme
-* Raylib dynamic library (from your package manager) and its recursive deps
+* Raylib dynamic library

 ## Runtime Dependencies
-* Linux/macOS: Raylib dynamic library (from your package manager) and its recursive deps
+* Linux/macOS: Raylib dynamic library (from your package manager)
 * Windows: None (all deps to be packaged in distribution archive)

 ## Setup